 The course is structured across the following modules:

 This module explores data-driven decision-making in healthcare, focusing on project setup in Trusted Research Environments (TREs), data analysis, and reporting using RMarkdown to create dynamic, reproducible reports for healthcare insights.
-The module explores data-driven decision-making in healthcare, focusing on project setup in Trusted Research Environments (TREs), data analysis, and reporting using RMarkdown to create dynamic, reproducible reports for healthcare insights.
 Outcomes include a critical understanding of data-driven procedures, reproducible evaluation methods for diverse data sources, and advanced skills in appraising relevant literature.
 Students will gain a conceptual understanding of healthcare systems, patient pathways, legal/ethical data-sharing principles, and agile development processes, applying these concepts to real-world health data science projects.

 This module introduces the foundational principles of Health Data Science, focusing on the complexities of accessing and working with patient-level data.
 It covers data access procedures and governance considerations required for patient level data.
 Students will develop professional skills in using reproducible tools and methodologies essential for conducting rigorous health data science projects, ensuring data integrity and compliance with industry standards.